metamn/react/content/blog/on-design-systems-3/index.md

 Web front-end development has a long history.
 Through decades, it evolved from one paradigm to another.

-Let's put design systems into a historical context.
-Each quadrant representing an era in web development.
+Let's put design systems into this historical context.

 ![The context](ds-context-black-nologo.png)

+- Each quadrant represents an era in web development.

-The historical timeline is depicted counter-clockwise.
+- The historical timeline is depicted counter-clockwise.

-The axes connect web development to general software development terms and theory: APIs and frameworks.
+- The axes connect web development to general software development terms and theory: APIs and frameworks.

 And the story, in short, follows.

-In the beginning &mdash; **Classless HTML** &mdash; there weren't much styling on websites.
-HTML was not linked to CSS via class names &mdash; hence the name.
-However this paradigm lately became a [trend](https://css-tricks.com/no-class-css-frameworks/) due to its simplicity and scalability.
+In the beginning &mdash; **Classless HTML** &mdash; there weren't much styling and interactivity on websites.
+HTML was not linked to CSS and Javascript via class names &mdash; hence the name.

 **CSS Frameworks** are the longest reigning paradigm.
 They are ubiquitous.
 Perhaps they are responsible for styling 90% or more of all webpages today.
 CSS frameworks are all household names: Bootstrap, Foundation, Tachyons, Bulma, Tailwind &mdash; just to name a few of them.